danielburstein/cse15l-lab-reports/lab2.md

 ---
 **Part 3:**

 One thing I learned from this week's lab was how to set up an SSH key and authorize myself to not need to use a password when connecting to the remote server.
-I didn't think this was even possible before this lab and think that its really cool that we are able to do this.
+I didn't think this was even possible before this lab and think that it's really cool that we are able to do this.
+I also understood a bit more on what was actually happening when we located the locations of our private and public keys.